AYPatrL04/MIT-6.824-2021/LabTips/Lab04.md

 The leader will validate the key, and send the operation to the raft to update the operation log of itself and followers.
 After the operation is committed, the `ApplyMsgHandler` will catch the committed operation and apply it to the state machine.

 `ck.config = ck.sm.Query(-1)` refers to querying the newest configuration and replacing the current old configuration with it.

+Be aware of the consistency of the shards when modifying / moving them.